Extremophile

-The bright colors of Grand Prismatic Spring and Yellowstone National Park are produced by thermophiles, a type of extremophile.
+The bright colors of Grand Prismatic Spring in Yellowstone National Park are produced by thermophiles, a type of extremophile.

-An extremophile (from Latin extremus 'extreme' and Ancient Greek φιλία 'love') is an organism that is able to live (or in some cases thrive) in extreme environments, i.e., environments with conditions approaching or stretching the limits of what known life can adapt to, such as extreme temperature, pressure, radiation, salinity, or pH level.
+An extremophile (from Latin extremus 'extreme' and Ancient Greek φιλία 'love') is an organism that is able to live or even thrive in extreme environments, such as extreme temperature (hot or cold), pressure, radiation, salinity, or pH level.
+Extremophiles are mainly species of microorganisms – bacteria and chiefly archaea, but also include some eukaryotes such as some fungi, and tardigrades.

 Since the definition of an extreme environment is relative to an arbitrarily defined standard, often an anthropocentric one, these organisms can be considered ecologically dominant in the evolutionary history of the planet.
 Extremophiles have continued to thrive in the most extreme conditions, making them one of the most abundant lifeforms.
 The study of extremophiles has expanded human knowledge of the limits of life, and informs speculation about extraterrestrial life.
 Extremophiles are also of interest because of their potential for bioremediation of environments made hazardous to humans due to pollution or contamination.